Art-A-Hack/art-a-hack.github.io/app/_posts/2018-01-27-hacking-continues-on-day-three.markdown

 ---
-layout    : post
-title     : "Hacking Continues on Day 3" bodyid    : "blog" bodyclass : "content post" image     : /images/og/2018-cyfest-week-3.jpg
+title : Hacking Continues on Day 3 image : /images/og/2018-cyfest-week-3.jpg
 ---
 Despite obstacles and technical problems, the teams strove to come together to make something new.